drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 3. tBodyAccMeanX

-   num 0.22159824394...0.3014610196
+   average of mean body acceleration signal in the X direction for the activity by subject num 0.22159824394...0.3014610196

 4. tBodyAccMeanY

+   average of mean body acceleration signal in the Y direction for the activity by subject
    num -0.0405139534294...-0.00130828765170213

 5. tBodyAccMeanZ

+   average of mean body acceleration signal in the Z direction for the activity by subject
    num -0.152513899520833...-0.07537846886

 6. tBodyAccStdX

+   average of standard deviation body acceleration signal in the X direction for the activity by subject
    num -0.996068635384615...0.626917070512821

 7. tBodyAccStdY

+   average of standard deviation body acceleration signal in the Y direction for the activity by subject
    num -0.990240946666667...0.616937015333333

 8. tBodyAccStdZ

+   average of standard deviation body acceleration signal in the Z direction for the activity by subject
    num -0.987658662307692...0.609017879074074

 9. tGravityAccMeanX

+   average of mean gravity acceleration signal in the X direction for the activity by subject
    num -0.680043155060241...0.974508732

 10. tGravityAccMeanY

+   average of mean gravity acceleration signal in the Y direction for the activity by subject
    num -0.479894842941176...0.9565938142105266

 11. tGravityAccMeanZ

+   average of mean gravity acceleration signal in the Z direction for the activity by subject
    num -0.49508872037037...0.9578730416

 12. tGravityAccStdX

+   average of standard deviation gravity acceleration signal in the X direction for the activity by subject
    num -0.996764227384615...-0.829554947808219

 13. tGravityAccStdY

+   average of standard deviation gravity acceleration signal in the Y direction for the activity by subject
    num -0.99424764884058...-0.643578361424658

 14. tGravityAccStdZ

+   average of standard deviation gravity acceleration signal in the Z direction for the activity by subject
    num -0.990957249538462...-0.610161166287671

 15. tBodyAccJerkMeanX